-Game design wise most of the core features have remained the same with the game set just after the events of the original Garden Warfare with a plant victory although with the use of time travel the zombies were able to conquer Suburbia and rename it as Zomburbia.
-This leaves players joining a world that is split between the plant owned suburbs and the zombie suburbs with a battleground smack bang in the middle.
+Game design wise most of the core features have remained the same with Plants vs. Zombies: Garden Warfare 2 set just after the events of the original Garden Warfare with a plant victory although with the use of time travel the zombies were able to conquer Suburbia and rename it as Zomburbia.
+This leaves players joining a world that is split between the plant owned suburbs and the zombie suburbs with a battleground smack bang in the middle where your fights will take place.

-This refreshed focus on an actual location creates the much needed backdrop for the single player portion of the game where you’ll go out on missions all in the name of victory in the war.
-Single player now also extends to all the multiplayer game modes with ability to also enjoy split screen multiplayer.
+This refreshed focus on an actual location creates the much needed backdrop for the single player portion of the game where you’ll go out on missions all in the name of victory in the war and is a welcomed addition to the solely multiplayer focused original.
+As the game ages this single player campaign component will be vital to giving players sufficient game content as the community slowly moves onto newer multiplayer adventures.

-Multiplayer is of course still the shining sunflower of the title and where you’ll be spending most of your time.
+Multiplayer is of course still the shining sunflower of the Plants vs. Zombies: Garden Warfare 2 experience and where you’ll be spending most of your time depending on your purchase date.
 Unlocked straight after the quick game introduction there is nothing stopping players from skipping the single player quests altogether if so desired.
 Nearly all the modes from the original game are there with new modes that allow for a reversal of roles (that see plants attack and zombies defend).
-For those unfamiliar you’ll find modes such as team death match, king of the hill, capture and defend and many others.

 Within these you’ll be able to take one of the 14 different characters into battle (7 for each side) which come with their own playstyle and abilities.
 Mixing these with your team and considering counters to the enemy team plays an important role as one would expect from a class based shooter.

-Plants vs. Zombies: Garden Warfare 2 makes great progress over the original game and is worthy for a return to garden warfare or first play.
+With everything on offer Plants vs. Zombies: Garden Warfare 2 makes great progress over the original game which looks like a minor experiment in comparison to the fully loaded adventure here and is thus worthy for a return to garden warfare or first time play.

-- New plants and zombies to command into battle.
+- New plants and zombies to command into battle with their own abilities and playstyle.

-- Impressive map design and great number of game modes.
+- Impressive map design and great number of game modes that build on the original variants.

-- Play on Windows, Xbox One and PlayStation 4.
+- Play on your preferred platform with support for Windows, Xbox One and PlayStation 4.

 Review Platform: PC